Marine Navigation

 The renewable energy sector and markets are increasing in importance to the point where they are competing with fossil fuels in some regions.
 Wind turbines are popular in marine based energy generation applications due to the almost constant wind that is available.

 Wind farms are typically large scale, with many wind turbines spread out across expanses of ocean.
-Precision placement of turbines is important to maximising energy yield, as is controlling the “heading” of rotatable turbines to best make use of prevailing conditions.
-GNSS Compass is an ideal tool for gaining accurate wind turbine heading data that can be used for optimising energy generation.
+Precision placement of turbines is important to maximizing energy yield, as is controlling the “heading” of rotatable turbines to best make use of prevailing conditions.
+GNSS Compass is an ideal tool for gaining accurate wind turbine heading data that can be used for optimizing energy generation.

 Roll & Pitch